Most keto-friendly foods offer an abundance of healthy fats, and here at Konscious Keto, we follow that protocol wholeheartedly.

 For starters, iron helps keep our energy levels high and plays a significant role in maintaining healthy immune function, as well as helping to prevent anemia.

 Iron is also needed to boost hemoglobin—a red protein primarily responsible for transporting oxygen in the blood.
-Besides, in addition to all the other benefits mentioned, iron also improves concentration and promotes deeper restorative sleep!
+Besides, iron improves concentration and promotes deeper restorative sleep!

 Why Should You Eat Keto Foods High in Iron?